mhnvelu/aws-serverless-project/README.md

     function.
     - The function can send the result to a destination, configurable based on success or failure.
     - The internal queue between the caller and the function ensures that messages are stored durably.
 The Lambda service scales up the concurrency of the processing function as this internal queue grows.
     - If an error occurs in the Lambda function, the retry behavior is determined by the Lambda service.
+Lambda handles retries if the function returns an error or is throttled.
+To customize this behavior, you can configure error handling settings on a function, version, or alias.
+You can also configure Lambda to send events that failed processing to a dead-letter queue, or to send a record of any invocation to a destination.
 - Polling invocation
     - DynamoDB streams, Kinesis, SQS
 #### Controlling traffic flow for server-based resources